api3dao/old-api3-docs/airnode/implementation.md

 They provide the closest experience to *set-and-forget* possible.
 * Serverless functions are priced on-demand.
 Especially considering that Airnode will not require major concurrent usage, this will result in great cost-efficiency (and even let the user stay below [Free Tier](https://aws.amazon.com/free) limits).
-* Bare serverless functions are easy to port across cloud providers using [Serverless Framework](https://www.serverless.com/), especially when their cloud provider-specific dependencies are limited.
+* Bare serverless functions are easy to port across cloud providers (e.g., using [Serverless Framework](https://www.serverless.com/)), especially when their cloud provider-specific dependencies are limited.

 ## Approach to security